Alstom shares sink on risk of fine in U.S. bribery probe

 "SPECIAL ATTENTION"

 The U.S. probe into Alstom initially focused on a $118 million contract to provide services at a power plant in Sumatra.
-The contract, known as the Tarahan project and completed in 2007, was part of a joint venture between Alstom and Japan's Marubeni Corp.
+The contract, known as the Tarahan project and completed in 2007, was part of a joint venture between Alstom and Japan's Marubeni Corp (8002.T).

 Last week, Marubeni pleaded guilty to paying bribes to win that project and was fined $88 million.